Pretty-SFOS/opal/README.md

 }
 ```

-10. If Opal everything is setup correctly, you can now use Opal by importing the
+10. If everything is setup correctly, you can now use Opal by importing the
     modules.
 For the About page component you would have to write in QML:

         import Opal.About 1.0